-The top industries that routinely court graduates with welding degrees include construction and manufacturing in fabricated metal products, transportation equipment, machinery, architectural and structural metals.
+Industries that routinely court graduates with welding degrees include construction and manufacturing in fabricated metal products, transportation equipment, machinery, architectural and structural metals.
 Federal, state, and local governments generally offer an abundance of opportunity for trained welding professionals.

 Employment Outlook and Potential Salary

 According to the U.S. Bureau of Labor Statistics, welding, soldering, and brazing workers held about 462,000 jobs in 2006.
 Employment of these professionals is projected to increase by about 5 percent over the decade through 2016.
 Despite this seemingly moderate growth rate, the outlook for welders in manufacturing is far stronger than for other occupations.

 With respect to potential salary, 2007 median earnings for welders, cutters, solderers, and brazers were $15.51 an hour, with the median earnings for more experienced workers coming in at $23.56 an hour.
-Because most welders are union members, salary levels and benefits are typically better than those for non-unionized workers.
+Because most welders are union members, their salary levels and benefits are typically better than those for non-unionized workers.

 Typical Welding Coursework and Online Study Options

 Typical vocational programs in a welding certification or career training program include safety principles, basic welding, and blueprint reading.
 Shop mathematics, physics, mechanical drawing, chemistry, and metallurgy are also common courses.
 A blueprint reading course can make you a particularly desirable employee because you are able to read and modify welding plans alongside the architect or engineer who designed them.
 Tools and techniques include arc, plasma, and oxy-gas cutting.